<Home/Articles/The filming locations of Tunisia

 |

 Pulled by the lure of North African sun, the majority of those who travel to Tunisia are expecting an unconventional beach sojourn with a side of desert medinas, bustling souks and steaming pots of mint tea.
 For film buffs, however, there’s an alternative reason to explore Tunisia – the directors of Star Wars, The English Patient and Monty Python’s Life of Brian all chose the country’s palm-fringed springs, Berber villages and sprawling, sandy expanses to form the backdrop for their award-winning movies.
+There are numerous filming locations in Tunisia where famous movies were filmed.

 Read on for a rundown of the most memorable filming locations in Tunisia and how to include them on a custom-made trip planned by our knowledgeable, locally-based tour operators.